Totley Tunnel: Construction

 The tunnel was the proving ground of a number of boring machines for the shot holes, using gelignite to blast the rock.
-No limit was set on the amount and, in all, some 163 LT were used.
-The atmosphere in the workings was hot and humid, and compressed air used for ventilation.
+No limit was set on the amount and, in all, roughly 163 LT were used.
+The atmosphere in the workings was hot and humid, and compressed air was used for ventilation.
 For a time at the Padley end, a turbine was installed in the Burbage Brook to drive a fan.
 During construction a natural cavern, several hundred square feet in area, was discovered, which was incorporated into the tunnel and a large air shaft was installed to the surface.
 The entrance to the cavern can be seen on the up side (towards Sheffield) of the tunnel halfway through.

 Because of the damp conditions, the workforce suffered outbreaks of typhoid, diphtheria, smallpox and scarlet fever.
 Accommodation was scarce, and the workers lived often twenty to thirty in a house.
 Working 24-hour shifts, as soon as one man got out of his bed, another would take his place, with little in the way of washing or sanitary facilities.

 At the time the tunnel was completed in 1893, it was the second-longest railway tunnel in the UK, the older Severn Tunnel being 1.3 km longer.
 Passenger services commenced in 1894.
 After the two High Speed 1 tunnels opened in 2007, it became the fourth longest mainline railway tunnel in the UK.

 Because of its length, in addition to the Midland's normal block system, signal wires were installed which, when cut, caused alarms to ring in the signal boxes at each end.
 The same system was used in the shorter Cowburn and Clay Cross Tunnels.

 From the Hope Valley towards Totley the tunnel starts level, then falls on gradients of 1 in 150, 1 in 176, and 1 in 100.

-The Totley History Group examined the life history of Joseph Hibberd, a labourer, who was injured whilst building the tunnel, and lingered, "crippled", for "five years".
-His grave has an inscription from Philippians 3:8.
+The Totley History Group examined the life history of Joseph Hibberd, a labourer who was injured whilst building the tunnel, and lingered, "crippled", for "five years".